buildingsmart-community/ifcJSON/Documentation/README.md

 ~~~

 ### 2.6 Tree Structure
-Generally, the IFC.JSON structure is flexible.
+Generally, the ifcJSON structure is flexible.
 Objects may be nested inline, or referenced using references to the globalId.
 It is recommended to use a tree structure (forward downward relationships) as much as possible, in order to improve human readability.
 All objects in IFC are maintained, included the objectified relationships (many-to-many and one-to-many and ternary and n-ary).

 Example: